Kray-G/kinx/docs/Package.md

 If you locate the script file under the `bin` directory, the executable command will be automatically created to the same path as `kinx`.
 For example, if you put the `something.kx` under the `bin`, `something.exe` will be automatically created.
+In the `kip` world, this script file will be called a hook script.

 Note that it will be `something` without `.exe` on Linux.
 In this document, it is described as `something.exe` style because it is easy to understand.

+Moreover, if the `kip` installer find an executable file under the `bin` directory, the `kip` will automatically change the attribute of the file to the `executable` when it's on Linux.
+By the way, the `kip` will check if the file has the magic number of the ELF file format, or if the file extension is `.sh`.

 ##### `lib`